 5.7 Problem Resolution Service Times

-- Severity Level 4 - Addressed in upgrade to future release
+- Priority Level 4 - Addressed in upgrade to future release

 (ii) Reporting – On request, Descartes will provide a report within five (5) business days setting out the number of incidents reported by Customer and the elapsed time from confirmation by Descartes of sufficient information to identify that there is an incident to the time the incident is Resolved.